Chidvilas-Karpenahalli-Ramakrishna/TensorFlow_GPU_MX150/Procedure.md

 <code>print(model.predict([20.0]))</code>

-__Output:__ I got an output of 39.845165, while the expeced output was 40.0.
+__Output:__ I got an output of 39.845165, while the expected output was 40.0.
 This is due to lack of data.
 You get the drill!

 ## TensorFlow GPU is working fine.
 Enjoy coding!